A Deterministic Almost-Tight Distributed Algorithm for Approximating Single-Source Shortest Paths

+Before proving the above theorem, we first recall how similar guarantees were achieved with a randomized algorithm in \cite{Nanongkai-STOC14}\footnote{We note that \cite{Nanongkai-STOC14} proved this theorem for general parameters $\lambda$ and $\alpha$, but we will only need it for $\lambda=\alpha=\sqrt{n}$.} (see Theorem 4.2 of the arXiv version\footnote{\url{https://arxiv.org/pdf/1403.5171v2.pdf}} of~\cite{Nanongkai-STOC14} for details). \begin{itemize} \item In the first step of \cite{Nanongkai-STOC14}, the algorithm selects each node to be a center with probability $\tilde \Theta(1/\sqrt{n})$ and also makes $s$ a center.
+By a standard ``hitting set'' argument (e.g., \cite{UllmanY91,DemetrescuFI05}), any shortest path containing $\sqrt{n}$ edges will contain a center with high probability.
+Also, the number of centers is $\tilde \Theta(\sqrt{n})$ with high probability. \item In the second step, the algorithm makes sure that every node $v$ knows $ (1 + O(\epsilon)) $-approximate $\tilde \Theta(\sqrt{n})$-hop distances between $v$ and all centers using a {\em lightweight bounded-hop single-source shortest paths algorithm} from all centers in parallel, combined with the {\em random delay} technique to avoid congestion. \end{itemize} Let us now give an overview of our new approach.
 We derandomize the first step as follows: In \Cref{sec:types} we assign to each node $u$ a {\em type}, denoted by $t(u)$.
 (To compute these types, we invoke the {\em source detection algorithm} of Lenzen and Peleg \cite{LenzenP_podc13}, as we will explain in \Cref{sec:types}.)